 - File Size support: AWS S3 can hold files of size ranging from 0 bytes to 5 terabytes.
 A 5TB limit on file size should not be a blocker for most of the applications in the world.

-- Infinite storage space: Theoretically AWS S3 are supposed to have an infinite storage space.
+- Infinite storage space: Theoretically AWS S3 is supposed to have infinite storage space.
 This makes S3 infinitely scalable for all kinds of use cases.

 - Pay as you use: The users are charged according to the S3 storage they hold.

-AWS S3 provides multiple storage types that offer different performance and features and different cost structure.
+AWS S3 provides multiple storage types that offer different performance and features and different cost structures.

 - Standard: Suitable for frequently accessed data, that needs to be highly available and durable.

 - Standard Infrequent Access (Standard IA): This is a cheaper data-storage class and as the name suggests, this class is best suited for storing infrequently accessed data like log files or data archives.
 Note that there may be a per GB data retrieval fee associated with the Standard IA class.